 Be Wary of “Store in iCloud” and “Optimize Storage”

-macOS X 10.12 Sierra introduced new remote storage functions for iCloud including “Store in iCloud” and “Optimize Storage.”
+Starting in 2016 with macOS X 10.12 Sierra, Apple introduced remote storage functions for iCloud including “Store in iCloud” and “Optimize Storage.”
 Both of these features move information from your Mac to the cloud.
 The Mac leaves frequently accessed files locally, but files you don’t use regularly get moved to iCloud and purged from the hard drive.

 Your data is yours.
 It should always be in your possession.
-Ideally, you’d have a local backup of your data (time machine, extra hard drive, etc.) AND an off-site copy…not OR.
-We call that 3-2-1 Backup Strategy.
+Ideally, you’d have a local backup of your data (Time Machine, extra hard drive, etc.) AND an off-site copy…not OR.
+We call that the 3-2-1 backup strategy.
 That way you’re not dependent on Apple and a stable internet connection to get your files when you want them.

 iCloud Drive Isn’t a Backup Either